DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

 * Taken and slightly rephrased from [ref](https://github.com/rapid7/metasploit-framework/wiki/How-to-use-datastore-options/1ec0c3c29961af66ff2dc3421e7e749a06a07ee4#:~:text=Core%20option-,types,-All%20core%20datastore)

 So if we want to create a Datastore object called *ThreadNum* for the DDOS module, and redefine the *RHOST* and *RPORT* objects since we will not use the **Msf::Exploit::Remote:Tcp** mixin too.
-We would have the following **register_options*:
+We would have the following *register_options* function call:
 ```ruby
 register_options(
 [